 A b o u t

-Currently, Mr. Cano Smit studies with Robert McDonald at the Juilliard School in New York.
-He is also under regular tutelage by Jean-Yves Thibaudet, and has benefited from major artistic advice by Ferenc Rados, Stephen Hough, Kevin Kenner, Ilya Itin, Christian Blackshaw, Sergei Babayan and Richard Goode.
+Mr. Cano Smit currently studies with Robert McDonald at The Juilliard School.
 Previous teachers include Ory Shihor, Graham Caskie and Marta Karbownicka.
-He is an alumn of the Verbier Festival Academy.
+He has benefited from extensive artistic advice by Ferenc Rados, Stephen Hough, Kevin Kenner, Ilya Itin, Christian Blackshaw, Sergei Babayan and YCA alumni Richard Goode and Jean-Yves Thibaudet, with whom he gave four-hand performances at Zipper Hall in Los Angeles and Wallis Annenberg Center Hall in Beverly Hills.
+Mr. Cano Smit is an alumnus of the Verbier Festival Academy.